aimat-lab/3DSC/README.md

 ```

 #### The 3DSC<sub>ICSD</sub>
 Above we have focused on the 3DSC<sub>MP</sub> which is based on crystal structures from the Materials Project.
 We have also created another 3DSC, based on crystal structures from the ICSD, the 3DSC<sub>ICSD</sub>.
 However, because the crystal structures from the ICSD are not available freely, we cannot provide the source files here.
 Instead, we provide the 3DSC<sub>ICSD</sub> only with the ICSD IDs of the matched crystal structures.
-This file can be found under `superconductors_3D/data/final/ICSD/3DSC_ICSD_IDs.csv`.
+This file can be found under `superconductors_3D/data/final/ICSD/3DSC_ICSD_only_IDs.csv`.

 If you have access to the ICSD, you can download it and run it through the matching and adaptation algorithm yourself.
+We do not recommend to somehow try to match the IDs to the crystal structures since many of the structures are artificially doped.